-- Musical qualities – Learn the nature of your sample.
-For phrases, what’s the key and time signature?
+- Musical qualities – For phrases, what’s the key and time signature?
 What’s the bpm count?
 For one-shot instrumentation samples you plan to play melodically, make sure you know what the note is.
 That way, you know how to make it work with other tonal elements.

 - Arrangement – Where will the sample fit in the track?
 How does it interact with other elements?
 Is it a featured component, or for background ambience?

 - Uniqueness – Is it a “hidden gem” that you found or recorded yourself?
-Or is it a somewhat well-known sound?
+Or is it already well known?
 The latter may require more diligence to both make it unique and to make it gel, whereas a hidden gem may not need modification at all.